 Near the start of each month, the U.S. Department of Veterans Affairs releases current claims inventory and backlog numbers in a monthly statistics report.
-See how these numbers changed month-over-month in our February 2017 veterans disability benefits statistics summary below.
+See how these numbers changed during the last 30 days in our February 2017 veterans disability benefits statistics summary.

 February 2017 Veterans Disability Benefits Statistics: Claims Inventory Status